YAndrewL/Eva/README.md

 ## Getting Started

-For detailed and example visualization, please check our [tutorials](./tutorials/).
+For example and visualization, please check [tutorials](./tutorials/).

 ### Loading the Model